martavp/website-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am Assistant Professor at de Department of Mechanical and Production Engineering at [Aarhus University](https://international.au.dk/).
+I am an Assistant Professor at the Department of Mechanical and Production Engineering at [Aarhus University](https://pure.au.dk/portal/en/persons/marta-victoria%2885c9cc23-6c66-44fa-9cdc-cfceb955cd9b%29.html).
 My research focuses on the modelling of large scale energy systems with high renewable penetration paying special attention to the role of solar photovoltaics.

-I obtained my BSc and MSc in Aerospace Engineering at the [Technical University of Madrid](https://www.upm.es/internacional) where I also got my PhD on high-efficiency photovoltaic modules at the [Solar Energy Insitute](https://www.ies.upm.es/).
+I obtained my BSc and MSc in Aerospace Engineering at the [Technical University of Madrid](https://www.etsiae.upm.es/index.php?id=etsiae&L=1) where I also got my PhD on high-efficiency photovoltaic modules at the [Solar Energy Insitute](https://www.ies.upm.es/).

 Currently, I participate in the [REINVEST project](https://reinvestproject.eu/) where we research alternative transition pathways for Europe and Denmark, and in the [HYPERFARM project](https://hyperfarm.eu/), where we investigate different Agrivoltaics concepts.

-I'm a participant in the Open Energy Modelling Initiative, which aims to promote openess and transparency in energy system modelling and I co-develop the open-source energy model [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/).
+I am a member of the [Open Energy Modelling Initiative](https://openmod-initiative.org/), which aims to promote openness and transparency in energy system modelling and I co-develop the open-source energy model [PyPSA-Eur-Sec](https://pypsa-eur-sec.readthedocs.io/en/latest/).

 ## Contact ##
 I'm always interested to speak to enthusiastic students looking for a thesis project or research experience.
-[Send me an email](mvp@mpe.au.dk) with your CV and research interests.
+[Send me an email](https://pure.au.dk/portal/en/persons/marta-victoria%2885c9cc23-6c66-44fa-9cdc-cfceb955cd9b%29.html) with your CV and research interests.